 A group of horses is coming down the beach towards me.
 This seems to be a popular spot for horse riding.
 These are cart horses which seems a bit weird to me.

 I pass a group of houses on the seashore, the western edge of the village of Silecroft.
 There are a lot more people on the beach now.
 Generally people don’t seem to venture far along beaches from the car parks.
 Nor did I before I started this walk.
 Now I’m discovering the lonely and deserted stretches between the towns and villages.
 Some are lonely because they’re miles from anywhere, some are lonely because they’re not very nice places!
 The beach along here so far has been really nice.

 The sandy beach stretches on for miles and miles.
 The cliff at the top of the beach has got quite a bit higher now, and frequent landslides have exposed the red mud beneath the grass.
 The fence at the top of the cliff is frequently hanging half way down the cliff, as the top has eroded.

-The majority of the beach is now covered in boulders, and there is little sand left.
+These red cliffs all have names on the OS map… Cotely Bank, Walkhole Bank, Townend Bank, Gutterby Bank.
+I’ve arrived at what is called Gutterby Spa on the map, and the majority of the beach is now covered in boulders, and there is little sand left.
+It’s the worst spa I’ve ever visited, that’s for sure.
 I’m forced to find an easier path at the top of the beach, where the collapsing cliffs have at least covered some of the boulders with a smooth layer of mud that is easier to walk on.

 At the top of the cliff, a cow looks down on me with interest, perhaps wondering why someone is stupid enough to walk along a boulder-strewn beach, risking twisted ankles or worse.
 She’s got a good point, and I’m starting to agree with her.